5l1v3r1/nitcbot/README.md

 ###Comments
 * Require a spam filter to get rid of useless tweets.
-* All Contributions / Pull Requests are welcome.
+* All contributions are welcome.